Moving to Europe with Pets

-- Pets may travel with a current one year vaccine (also known as a “primary” vaccine).
+- Pets may travel with a current one-year vaccine (known as a “primary” vaccine).

-- Pets may travel with a 3 year vaccine that was administered less than a year ago (otherwise it may be considered a booster).
+- Pets may travel with a 3-year vaccine administered less than a year ago (otherwise, it may be considered a booster).

-If you have questions about this, please ask your PetRelocation Specialist about possible exceptions.
+If you have questions, please ask your PetRelocation Specialist about possible exceptions.

 It is suggested that all pets have full vaccinations, as well: